A Brother and 7 Siblings: Production

-In July 2024, it was announced that Yandy Laurens would direct an adaptation of the 1990s soap opera 1 Kakak 7 Ponakan, created by Arswendo Atmowiloto.
-It is the second Atmowiloto's soap opera to be adapted into feature film by Laurens, following Cemara's Family (2018).
+In July 2024, it was announced that Yandy Laurens would direct an adaptation of the 60-episode 1990s sinetron 1 Kakak 7 Ponakan, created by Arswendo Atmowiloto.
+It is the second of Atmowiloto's sinetron to be adapted into feature film by Laurens, following Cemara's Family (2018).
 Principal photography began in July 2024 in Jakarta, Indonesia.
+This film is coproduced by Mandela Pictures, Cerita Films, and Legacy Pictures.
+Laurens said that he was initially interested in it due to its unique title, which pushed him to know more about it.
+He said that its plot will be more relevant nowadays due to the sandwich generation phenomenon.

+In pre-production, the actors lived under one roof for five days to study the script and improve chemistry.
+A lot of Maurin's dialogue is developed from Rawles' ideas.
+To enhance realism, the production involved a baby less than 1 year old as Ima, Moko's youngest sibling.
+Yandy also inserted some easter eggs from Arswendo's works, like Atmo reading Senopati Pamungkas in one of the opening scenes and the soundtrack of the original sinetron "Jangan Risaukan" being sung in one scene.

 Release

 A Brother and 7 Siblings had its world premiere as the closing film of 19th Jogja-NETPAC Asian Film Festival on 7 December 2024.
-The screenings were held in five auditoriums at Empire XXI, Yogyakarta and the tickets were sold out within two hours.
+The screenings were held in five auditoriums at Empire XXI, Yogyakarta, and the tickets were sold out within two hours.

 The film was released in Indonesian theatres on 23 January 2025.
 It exceeded a million admissions after seventeen days of release.
 Netflix acquired the film's distribution rights, releasing it on 10 July 2025.
+The film made its linear television premiere on SCTV on 25 August 2026 at 1.35 pm local time.